seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 Open in a browser: http://localhost:9000/tasks
 ```

-If the output is Success, go to the [link](http://localhost:9000/tasks) to open the simple web-app.
+If the output is Success, go to [http://localhost:9000/tasks](http://localhost:9000/tasks) to open the simple web-app.

 It the page displays without errors, the demo is working.